-The GIS system design process includes a GIS needs assessment and a system architecture design review.
-The system architecture design review is based on requirements identified in the GIS needs assessment.
+The enterprise system design process includes a GIS needs assessment and a system architecture design review.
+The system architecture design review is based on user workflow requirements identified in the GIS needs assessment.

-- GIS Needs Assessment.
-The GIS needs assessment includes a review of user work requirements and identifies where GIS applications can improve user productivity.
+■ GIS Needs Assessment.
+The GIS needs assessment includes a review of user workflow requirements and identifies where GIS applications can improve user productivity.
 This assessment identifies GIS application and data requirements, and an implementation strategy for supporting GIS user needs.
-A GIS professional consultant familiar with current GIS solutions and customer business practices can facilitate this planning effort. - System Architecture Design.
-The system architecture design assessment is based on user requirements identified by the GIS needs assessment.
+The user requirements analysis is a process that must be accomplished by the user organization.
+A GIS professional consultant familiar with current GIS solutions and customer business practices can help facilitate this planning effort.

+System Architecture Design.
+The system architecture design assessment is based on user requirements identified by the GIS needs analysis.
 The customer must have a clear understanding of their GIS application and data requirements before they are ready to develop system design specifications.
-System implementation strategies should identify hardware purchase requirements "just in time" to support user requirements.
+System implementation strategies should identify hardware purchase requirements "just in time" to support user deployment needs.